 Currently serves as a member of the Board of the Newport Art Museum, the Havana Heritage Foundation, is a founding member of the American University of Paris President’s Alumni Advisory Council, serves on Newport Symposium Committee of the Preservation Society of Newport County – the Newport Mansions -- plus their Kingscote House Committee.
+Until recently, he served as Vice Chair of International Art & Artists in Washington, DC.
 He is a member of the Olana Emeritus Council; he previously served on the Curatorial Committee of Olana State Historic Site and had served as Vice Chair of the Board of Trustees of The Olana Partnership.
 Olana is the home and estate of 19th Century Hudson River School painter Frederic Edwin Church.
 Former chair of the Hudson Opera House Advisory Board, he also served as a member of a funding committee for the Berkshire Taconic Community Foundation, and served as a founding member of the Board of the Northwest Connecticut Arts Council.

 Regarding philanthropy, Chas has a broad range of experience and knowledge in dealing with donations, targeted solicitations, and giving opportunities.
 Having worked in communities from Washington, DC to upstate New York and from the Connecticut Valley to now Rhode Island, he has the unique perspective of someone actively involved with not-for-profit organizations and philanthropy.
 His personal involvement includes: